Zivid

 Zivid is a Norwegian machine vision technology company headquartered in Oslo, Norway.
 It designs and sells 3D color cameras with vision software that are used in autonomous industrial robot cells, collaborative robot (cobot) cells and other industrial automation systems.

-The company's primary hardware product is the industrial Zivid Two and Zivid One+ 3D color cameras.
+The company's primary hardware product is the industrial Zivid 2+, Zivid 2, and Zivid One+ 3D color cameras.
 It is supported by companion software products: the Zivid Software Development Kit (SDK) and the Zivid Studio, a graphical user interface (GUI).

+Zivid 3D cameras are in use across a broad range of applications in different industries.
+These applications include bin-picking, assembly, and machine tending in automation and production.
+They are also being used in high-speed piece picking and parcel sorting in e-commerce and logistics.

 The Zivid company (originally named Zivid Labs) was founded in 2015, by Henrik Schumann-Olsen and Øysten Skotheim, who were colleagues at SINTEF, Norway's largest independent research organization.

 History

 2000–2011: Research

 Henrik Schumann-Olsen and Øystein Skotheim worked together at SINTEF, conducting research into machine and robot vision solutions covering a range of different 3D imaging techniques.
 In 2010 Microsoft launched the Kinect motion sensor add-on for Xbox, integrating a new form of 3D depth camera.